zokugun/vscode-sync-settings/README.md

 - `"syncSettings.ignoredSettings": ["editor.fontFamily"]`
 - `"syncSettings.keybindingsPerPlatform": true`

+## Profiles

+Each profile has its own directory in the repository and can be configured independently of each other.

+You can create a new profile with the command `> Sync Settings: Create a new profile`.
+Or switch to an existing one with the command `> Sync Settings: Switch to profile`.

 ## Commands

 - `> Sync Settings: Open the settings`: open the settings for configuring the repository